This project Includes

 - Slip on coupling

-- Compression join
+- Compression joints

 - Push fit repair

 An unprotected water pipe will often freeze during the winter months, of which we seem to get about 11 per year in this Country!
+In light of this repairing a burst pipe can be quite a common job so it is a good idea to posses the know how on how to do it.

 Frozen water expands quite dramatically, and if contained in a pipe where no expansion room is available, the pipe will split.
 This in itself, is not the problem.
 The problem occurs when the ice thaws out again!